Beauty pageants expose dreams and dangers in modern Myanmar

 Her account was hacked three days later - a confirmation of her new-found fame for her fans.

-Tin Moe Lwin, a pioneer of Myanmar's fast-growing modeling industry, credits the country's changing attitudes and openness for the rising popularity of pageants.
+Tin Moe Lwin, a pioneer of Myanmar's fast-growing modelling industry, credits the country's changing attitudes and openness for the rising popularity of pageants.

 Tin Moe Lwin, now in her 40s, is judging and training aspiring air hostesses for a pageant-style television talent contest that is currently in filming.